 This program is offered exclusively through the Towson Learning Network.
 If you are interested in applying for a future cohort, you must contact TLN at email@example.com

-Towson University’s Arts Integration Institute offers the Post-Baccalaureate Certificate in Arts Integration (PBC-AI) in partnership with the University of Maryland, College Park, UMBC and Johns Hopkins University.
+Towson University’s Arts Integration Institute offers the Arts Integration Post-baccalaureate Certificate in partnership with the University of Maryland, College Park, UMBC and Johns Hopkins University.
 This program works cooperatively with Arts Education in Maryland Schools Alliance (AEMS) to provide opportunities for teaching and learning in and through the arts at all Maryland schools.